If you need a web shop, I can recommend looking at WordPress with WooCommerce .

 Our challenge was that we sell different products from different locations.
 Our Norwegian book is distributed from Norway.
 My drawings are printed and shipped by a UK company, and lastly we are packing and sending my book from our own home office here on the Azores.
 To handle this, I have developed an ordering system on top of WooCommerce.
 My system supports different order types and executes different actions based on the type of orders.
 For example, the system generates CSV order files for the Norwegian company that distributes our Norwegian books.
 Similarly, it generates CSV order files (in a different format) for the UK company that handles the art prints.
 And, for the books we ship ourselves, the system registers the shipment with the local postal service, generates and prints shipping labels, notifies customers about their tracking number, and so on.
 The order system also automatically does the accounting related all our orders (via an API to our accounting solution).

 Personally, I can not justify using Google Analytics to track our users (as best as I can, I try to avoid surveillance companies).
-Hence, I set up our own installation of Matomo.
+Hence, I set up our own installation of Matomo for user statistics.